OlavMortveit1/inf102wordleai/svar.md

     * *Insert description of why the method has the given runtime* In makeGuess we have two methods, eliminateWords(WordleWord feedback) and bestStartGuess().
     We know that eliminateWords has a runtime of O(m*k), so we just have to find the runtime of bestStartGuess().
-    In bestStartGuess() we call the method frequencyPos() which has a double for-loop which first goes through m and then k.
+    In bestStartGuess() we call the method letterFrequency() which has a double for-loop which first goes through m and then k.
 The rest of the method uses operations on a hashmap which all have an expected runtime of O(1).
-    Thus, frequencyPos() has a runtime of O(m*k).
-Other than this bestStartGuess() goes through a double for-loop, the first for-loop goes over m, and the seconds goes over k, which makes the total runtime of bestStartGuess() O(m*k).
+    Other than that we have a double for-loop in bestStartGuess(), the rest of the method does not matter for the total runtime.
+The double for-loop goes over m and k, and thus the expected runtime is O(m*k).
-    Therefore, since makeGuess calls both bestStartGuess() and eliminateWords(WordleWord feedback), which both have an expected runtime of O(m*k), the expected runtime of makeGuess is O(m*k), which again can be argumentet to be O(m).

 # Task 4 - Make your own (better) AI